Adopted on September 18th, 1986

 2. Public Statements: No Member shall represent the Board’s position unless formally designated to do so by the Board Chair.
 A Board member making a public statement who has not been designated to represent the Board or an official designee of the Board who chooses to make a statement as an individual, must state that they are making such statement in an individual capacity.

-C. Removal for Cause; Absences;; Resignations; Filling of Vacancies.
+C. Removal from the board for Cause; Absences; Resignations; Filling of Vacancies.

-1. Removal for Cause: The Executive Committee is responsible for considering the removal of a member for cause, including but not limited to failure to fulfill any of their duties or responsibilities, such as attendance.
-Said member shall be notified in writing (for all issues writing should be defined as by mail, email or fax) that the matter of their potential removal will be taken up at the next Executive Board meeting, what the circumstances giving rise to this potential removal are and that they must be present at that meeting if they wish to remain on the Board.
+1. Removal for Cause: The Executive Committee is responsible for considering the removal of a Member from the board for cause, including but not limited to failure to fulfill any of their duties or responsibilities, such as attendance.
+Said Member shall be notified in writing (for all issues writing should be defined as by mail, email or fax) that the matter of their potential removal will be taken up at the next Executive Board meeting, what the circumstances giving rise to this potential removal are and that they must be present at that meeting if they wish to remain on the Board.

 Upon the Member’s written request, submitted with his or her response to the charges, a hearing on the charges shall be held before the Executive Committee during which the Member has the opportunity to address those present.
-In the event of an Executive Committee recommendation to remove, the Executive Committee recommendation and the full record of the hearing shall be presented to the Board to adopt or reject.
+In the event of an Executive Committee recommendation to remove, the Executive Committee recommendation and the full record of the hearing shall be presented to the Board to adopt or reject, except where the Member is automatically removed due to absences, as specified below.

 ii. employment obligations